9: Files#

 FileNotFoundError: [Errno 2] No such file or directory: 'mbox-email-receipts.txt'

-In basically all cases, the issue/mismatch is between your understanding of where the thing is (path) or what its name is (fname) and what you actually told to Python.
+In basically all cases, the issue/mismatch is between your understanding of where the thing is (path) or what its name is (fname) and what you actually told Python.

 This could be a: